Personal Finance

 Which loan is better for someone who does not own a home?

-A personal loan is the only viable option for non-homeowners, since home equity loans require you to have an ownership stake in a property.
-Lenders such as SoFi and Marcus by Goldman Sachs offer unsecured personal loans with competitive rates for borrowers with strong FICO Scores and low DTI ratios.
+A personal loan is the only option for non-homeowners.
+Home equity loans require an ownership stake in a property, so renters and those without real estate cannot qualify.
+Lenders such as SoFi and Marcus by Goldman Sachs offer unsecured personal loans with competitive rates for borrowers who have strong FICO Scores and manageable DTI ratios.

 Can I lose my home if I default on a home equity loan?

 Yes.
-A home equity loan is a secured second mortgage, and defaulting gives the lender legal grounds to initiate a foreclosure proceeding to recover the outstanding balance.
-The CFPB strongly advises borrowers to assess their long-term repayment ability before using home equity as collateral.
+A home equity loan is a secured second mortgage, and defaulting gives the lender legal grounds to begin foreclosure.
+The CFPB strongly advises borrowers to assess their long-term repayment capacity before using home equity as collateral.
+A single income disruption, job loss, medical event, divorce, can turn a manageable payment into a default scenario faster than most borrowers anticipate.

 What credit score do I need to qualify for a personal loan?

-Most lenders require a minimum FICO Score of 580–660 to qualify for a personal loan, though borrowers with scores above 720 typically receive the most favorable APRs.
-According to Experian, excellent credit (750+) can reduce your personal loan APR by 5–10 percentage points compared to fair credit borrowers.
+Most lenders require a minimum FICO Score of 580–660 to qualify, though the rate you receive depends heavily on where your score falls within that range.
+Borrowers with scores above 720 typically receive the most favorable APRs.
+According to Experian, excellent credit (750+) can reduce your personal loan APR by 5–10 percentage points compared to what a fair-credit borrower pays.

 What credit score do I need to qualify for a home equity loan?

-Most lenders, including Chase and Wells Fargo, require a minimum FICO Score of 620–680 to qualify for a home equity loan.
-Lenders also typically require that borrowers have at least 15–20% equity in their home and a DTI ratio below 43%, per CFPB guidelines.
+Most lenders, including Chase and Wells Fargo, require a minimum FICO Score of 620–680.
+Beyond the credit score, lenders typically require at least 15–20% equity in the home and a DTI ratio below 43%, per CFPB guidelines.
+Borrowers who meet the credit score threshold but carry heavy existing debt may still be denied or offered a higher rate.

 Are the interest payments on a home equity loan tax deductible?

-Interest on a home equity loan may be tax deductible if the loan proceeds are used specifically to buy, build, or substantially improve the home securing the loan, according to IRS Publication 936.
+They may be, but only under specific conditions.
+Interest on a home equity loan is deductible if the loan proceeds are used to buy, build, or substantially improve the home that secures the loan, according to IRS Publication 936.
+Using the funds for unrelated purposes, paying off credit cards, covering medical bills, or financing a vacation, removes the deduction.
 Interest on personal loans is not tax deductible under any circumstances.
-Borrowers should consult a qualified tax advisor to confirm eligibility.
+Consult a qualified tax advisor before counting on this benefit.

 How does negative equity affect a home equity loan?

-Negative equity — also called being “underwater” — occurs when your outstanding mortgage balance exceeds your home’s current market value.
-In this situation, borrowers cannot access additional home equity funds and may be unable to sell the home for enough to cover the loan balance, leaving them with limited options such as a short sale or continued repayment.
-The CoreLogic Homeowner Equity Report tracks negative equity trends nationally.
+Negative equity means your outstanding mortgage balance exceeds the home’s current market value.
+Borrowers in that position cannot access additional home equity funds and may be unable to sell the property for enough to cover what they owe.
+Options narrow quickly: a short sale, continued repayment while waiting for values to recover, or in the worst cases, foreclosure.
+The CoreLogic Homeowner Equity Report tracks negative equity trends nationally and by region, which is worth reviewing before borrowing against a home in a declining market.

 How long does it take to get funded with a personal loan versus a home equity loan?

 Personal loans from online lenders like SoFi and LightStream typically fund within 1–3 business days after approval.
-Home equity loans require a full underwriting and appraisal process that typically takes 14–30 business days.
-If you need emergency funds quickly, a personal loan is generally faster.
+Home equity loans require a full underwriting and appraisal process that generally takes 14–30 business days.
+If you need funds quickly, the timing difference alone may decide the question.

 What is a DTI ratio, and why does it matter when applying for either loan?

-DTI, or debt-to-income ratio, is the percentage of your gross monthly income that goes toward monthly debt payments.
-The Federal Reserve and the CFPB consider a DTI below 36% healthy, while most lenders cap eligibility at 43–50% for both personal and home equity loans.
-A high DTI signals greater default risk and can result in denial or a higher APR.
+DTI, or debt-to-income ratio, measures what percentage of your gross monthly income goes toward debt payments.
+The Federal Reserve and the CFPB consider a DTI below 36% healthy.
+Most lenders cap eligibility at 43–50% for both personal and home equity loans.
+A high DTI signals that your income is already stretched, which translates to either a denial or a higher APR, sometimes both.

 Is a personal loan or a home equity loan better for debt consolidation?